Declan Jones: Round 8: Brands Hatch

-Declan Jones finished the season by claiming two more podiums in his Whitley Neill Gin branded-Ginetta G55 during the eighth and final round of the 2017 Michelin Ginetta GT4 SuperCup at Brands Hatch.
+Jones finished the season by claiming two more podiums in his Whitley Neill Gin branded-Ginetta G55 during the eighth and final round of the 2017 Michelin Ginetta GT4 SuperCup at Brands Hatch.

 The Halewood Wines & Spirits-backed star ran at the front throughout the weekend and in qualifying on the Saturday posted the third fastest time, just 0.133secs off pole position and only 0.054secs off a place on the front row.

-Declan then made a good start in the opening race, moving to second and shadowing the leader all the way to the chequered flag.
+Jones then made a good start in the opening race, moving to second and shadowing the leader all the way to the chequered flag.

-Race two on Sunday morning yielded another runners-up spot for the Rob Boston Racing-Whitley Neill Gin team man, who was battling for a rostrum from start-to-finish, snatching P2 on the final lap with a superb move up the inside of two of his rivals, despite very tricky wet conditions.
+Race two on Sunday morning yielded another runners-up spot for the Rob Boston Racing-Whitley Neill Gin team man, who was battling for a rostrum from start-to-finish, snatching second on the final lap with a superb move up the inside of two of his rivals, despite very tricky wet conditions.

-In the third and final race of the weekend Declan made a good start and even though something broke on the rear of his car, he still brought it home in P4.
+In the third and final race of the weekend, Jones made a good start and even though something broke on the rear of his car, he still brought it home in fourth.
 That result helped ensure he secured fourth position in the Championship, ending the season with 440 points on the board.

-Meanwhile, Rob Boston Racing boss, Rob Boston was delighted with Declan’s form, especially as it helped the Lincolnshire squad secure the Team's Championship.
+Meanwhile, Rob Boston Racing boss, Rob Boston was delighted with Jones' form, especially as it helped the Lincolnshire squad secure the Team's Championship.